GDB & Route 66

 The first major city Route 66 reaches heading east is Gallup, immortalized in Bobby Troup’s obligatory Route 66 road song.
 The city sits close to the Hogback, a “ridge of upwardly tilted sedimentary rock” (The Place Names of New Mexico, by Robert Hixson Julya), and allegedly because of this geological constriction Gallup was a potential bomb target during the Cold War, as a single strike might have taken out railroad, pipeline, wired communications, and Route 66 all at once.

 In times of peace, however, the famous El Rancho hotel served the needs of the film industry, busily producing countless westerns in the scenic locale, and today the hotel boasts rooms named after the various stars who stayed there.
-It’s a neat place, decorated thoroughly in both Hollywood and local history themes, and you can find a virtual tour here.
+It’s a neat place, decorated thoroughly in both Hollywood and local history themes.
 If you go, try the fajitas; they were the nightly special and they were delicious.

 Gallup is a delightfully colorful town, full of authentic Native American art as well as modern pop 66-related art.
 As Route 66 heads east out of the city, it briefly offers the opportunity to play a tune: drivers adhering exactly to the posted speed limit of 45 mph will hear “America the Beautiful” as their tires cross precisely tuned rumble strips over metal plates.
 The singing road could use more advance notice as you approach, but it’s pretty cool.